Zore34/web-vitae/README.md

 - Personal projects

 Any working experience and personal project can be linked to any knowledge to indicate in which grade that experience have helped you to improve that knowledge.

+It doesn't use a database because it's only intended to be edited by the owner.
+Without concurrent writes, there's no need of transactions, so there's no database.